Siilwyn/awesome-pixel-art/readme.md

 - [Pixen](https://pixenapp.com/) - Paid, works on macOS and iOS.
 Superb OS integration, create pixel art on a tablet using pressure-sensitive drawing.
 - [Pro Motion](http://www.cosmigo.com/pixel_animation_software) - Paid with trial, works on Windows.
 Advanced features tailored to creating pixel art for games.
 - [GIMP](https://www.gimp.org/) - Open source and free, works on Linux, macOS and Windows.
 Not specifically for creating pixel art but is more than capable to do so.
-- [PixelCraft](https://github.com/rgab1508/PixelCraft) - PixelCraft is A pixel Art & Animation Creation Tool, It is a mobile-friendly PWA with offline compatibility.
+- [PixelCraft](https://rgab1508.github.io/PixelCraft/) - Open source and free, works in the browser.
+Easy to try out in the browser and as a PWA offline.
 - [rx](https://rx.cloudhead.io/) - Open source and free, works on Linux, macOS and Windows.
 Minimalist and keyboard driven with animation support.
 - [Wobblepaint](https://www.lexaloffle.com/bbs/?tid=40058) - Pico8 editor that give life to pixel art with a little wobble.